-Tom Gores is owner of the Detroit Pistons and Palace Sports & Entertainment (PS&E), and Chairman and CEO of Platinum Equity, a global investment firm.
-A graduate of Michigan State University who grew up in Flint, Michigan, Mr. Gores has substantial family and business ties to the region.
+Tom Gores is owner of the Detroit Pistons and Chairman and CEO of global investment firm Platinum Equity.
+A graduate of Michigan State University who grew up in Flint, MI, Gores has substantial family and business ties to the region.
 His wife, Holly, a Michigan native who also graduated from Michigan State, has deep roots in the area and both are actively involved in the local community.
-Mr. Gores has often described the Pistons as a “community asset” with the power to unite and inspire people in Detroit and throughout Michigan.
+Gores has often described the Pistons as a “community asset” with the power to unite and inspire people in Detroit and throughout Michigan.

-Off the court, Mr. Gores is equally committed to making an impact in the community.
-Mr. Gores, Mr. Tellem and the Detroit Pistons Foundation have made significant commitments to many local charitable organizations, including S.A.Y.
-Detroit Play Center, the Detroit Police Athletic League, City Year, Grow Detroit’s Young Talent, the Bing Youth Institute/BINGO Mentoring Program, Forgotten Harvest, HAVEN and the Jalen Rose Youth Academy.
-Additionally, the club maintains a wide-range of community programs through NBA Cares, addressing health & fitness, education, military, special needs, Black History and green initiatives.
-In all, the NBA Cares program impacted over 20,000 people through over 3,500 logged hours of organizational volunteerism.
-These efforts and others were recognized nationally by ESPN as the Pistons became a finalist for the ESPN 2016 Sports Humanitarian Team of the Year Award.
-In 2016, Mr. Gores launched FlintNOW, a $10 million private sector campaign to support short- and long-term relief and revitalization initiatives in response to the Flint water crisis.
+Off the court, Gores and his organization have remained equally committed to making an impact in the community.
+Gores, Pistons’ Vice Chairman Arn Tellem and the Detroit Pistons Foundation have made significant commitments to many local charitable organizations, including S.A.Y.
+Detroit Play Center, Boys and Girls Club of Southeast Michigan, the Detroit Police Athletic League, City Year, Grow Detroit’s Young Talent, the Bing Youth Institute/BINGO Mentoring Program, Forgotten Harvest, Detroit Symphony Orchestra, HAVEN and the Jalen Rose Youth Academy.
+The basketball team also supports a wide-range of community programs through NBA Cares that focus on health and fitness, education, military, special needs, Black History and the environment.
+Since its inception in 2005, the NBA Cares program has generated more than $105 million for charity, donated over 950,000 hours of hands-on volunteer service and built more than 415 places where kids and families can live, learn or play.

+Gores and the Pistons are investing $2.5 million over six years for a City Court Rehabilitation project in partnership with the City of Detroit Recreation Department, which will oversee the construction, renovation and refurbishment of 60 basketball courts in parks throughout Detroit.
+In 2016, Gores launched FlintNOW, a $10 million private sector campaign to support short- and long-term relief and revitalization initiatives in response to the Flint water crisis.
 FlintNOW has cultivated relationships with dozens of key stakeholders and deployed resources to programs focused on immediate relief, healthy food and nutrition, education and long-term economic revitalization.
-PS&E and the Detroit Pistons have been active in their support of FlintNOW, as have many other businesses.
-In August, Mr. Gores and Consumers Energy President and CEO Patti Poppe announced a $2 million commitment to help fund the creation of a Flint Promise scholarship program.
-The new privately funded scholarship has a goal to launch for the 2018-19 school year.
-The funding commitment comprises a $1 million personal pledge from Mr. Gores and a $1 million grant from the Consumers Energy Foundation.
+The Pistons have been active in their support of FlintNOW, as have many other businesses.
 Other FlintNOW partnerships include a $25 million economic development program launched with Huntington Bank, a healthy foods initiative created with the National Basketball Players Association, and numerous campaigns that have provided millions of dollars in support to local Flint charitable organizations.
+In August of 2017, Gores and former Consumers Energy President and CEO Patti Poppe announced a $2 million commitment to help fund the creation of a Flint Promise scholarship program.
+The privately funded scholarships launched for the 2018-19 school year.
+Furthering Gores’ long-term vision to impact young people his hometown, he recently brought the nationally renowned Vision To Learn program to Flint in May 2018, providing free eye exams and glasses to students in need across Flint Community Schools.

-Strong relationships, trust in people, and open communication are keys to Mr. Gores’ leadership approach and are reflected in the success of Platinum Equity, the investment firm he founded in 1995.
-Under his strategic direction, Platinum Equity has grown into a multibillion-dollar investment firm with a diverse, global portfolio of operating companies in a wide range of industries including automotive, technology, telecommunications, manufacturing, distribution and logistics, and media.
-The firm’s current portfolio comprises approximately 30 operating companies, and in 2016 generated more than $15 billion in revenue.
+Strong relationships, trust in people and open communication are hallmarks of Gores’ approach and have been fundamental to the success of Platinum Equity, the investment firm he founded in 1995.
+Under his leadership, Platinum Equity has grown into a multibillion-dollar investment firm with a diverse, global portfolio of operating companies in a wide range of different industries.
+The firm has approximately $23 billion of assets under management and its portfolio comprises approximately 40 operating companies generating more than $25 billion in revenue.
 Platinum Equity has invested in many Michigan-based companies in a range of different industries, including automotive, transportation and logistics, and boat manufacturing.

-His attention to detail and commitment to executing on fundamentals can be traced back to his early experience in learning to run a business from the ground up.
-The Flint native started out in the software industry as an entrepreneur who founded a successful business that provided inventory and supply chain management solutions to the lumber industry.
-As a small business operator, where companies often trade principally on their good word and ability to follow through on what they promise, Mr. Gores learned the importance of empowerment, hard work and integrity – principles that guide him still today.
+Gores’ attention to detail and commitment to executing on fundamentals can be traced back to his early experience in learning to run a business from the ground up.
+He started out in the software industry as an entrepreneur who founded a successful business that provided inventory and supply chain management solutions to the lumber industry.
+As a small business operator, where companies often trade principally on their good word and ability to follow through on what they promise, Gores learned the importance of empowerment, hard work and integrity – principles that guide him still today.